JPMorgan to pay $1.9 million over auction-rate sales

-Securities regulators ordered JPMorgan Securities LLC, a unit of JPMorgan Chase & Co (JPM.N), to pay a client $1.9 million (1.1 million pounds) in damages related to sales of auction-rate securities, a fraction of what the client had sought.
+Securities regulators ordered JPMorgan Securities LLC, a unit of JPMorgan Chase & Co (JPM.N), to pay a client $1.9 million in damages related to sales of auction-rate securities, a fraction of what the client had sought.

 Ashley Furniture Industries, a manufacturer based in Arcadia, Wisconsin, had claimed $26.7 million in actual damages and asked for an equal amount in punitive damages.